Modris/chess_gateway/README.md

 * Chess_Manager is a Resource Server and it has some protected endpoints.
 In application.yaml we need to convert the Session Cookie to an Authorization Header with Bearer Token.
 We can do this with a filter called TokenRelay.

 * We Solve frontend CORS issues by serving the frontend from Chess_Gateway port.
-We Solve frontend CORS issues by not using 302 redirects (because of SPA) but by returning 401 unauthenticated for login.
+We Solve frontend CORS issues by not using 302 redirects (because of SPA) but by returning 401 Unauthorized for login.
 For logout we return 202 Status code with Location Header containing the URL which the frontend can follow with window.location.href.

  * @RestController method with @GetMapping("/user") which just returns the User username.
 It's a protected endpoint and requires the user to be authenticated.
 Otherwise we return 401.